GeorgeWebDevCy/gn-tsiartas-spin-to-win/README.md

 ## Release notes

+### 1.4.4
+- Removed the sidebar heading and static prize list so the layout focuses on the spin CTA and dynamic messaging.
+- Bumped the plugin metadata to version 1.4.4 for this correction release.

 ### 1.4.2
 - Updated the date copy surfaced on the wheel and modal so shoppers see the refreshed giveaway schedule.
 - Replaced the wheel and modal logos with the new 2025 supermarket branding.